When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Now, let's take a separate look at how much you'll pay if you get TorGuard's Premium Proxy service.

-As you can see in the table above, you'll be able to save 50% if you opt for the 12-month Premium Proxy plan.
-Now, the TorGuard Business VPN plan is more about keeping business info safe.
+As you can see in the table above, you'll be able to save 53% if you opt for the 24-month Premium Proxy plan.
+Now, the TorGuard Secure Business VPN plan is more about keeping business info safe.
 All plans pretty much offer the same things, except for how many people can use them.
 Here's what each plan costs.

 For the cost breakdown of the Private VPN Cloud, see the details below.

-Interestingly, choosing the quarterly plan for the VPN cloud gives you bigger savings of 17% than going for the whole year.
+As you can see, choosing the 3-year plan for the VPN cloud gives you bigger savings of 43% than going for the monthly.
 Overall, with all these pricing tiers, you can explore your options and discover the ideal match for your requirements.

 We'll also mention that TorGuard supports a wide range of payment options.
 Aside from using your credit card or Amazon Pay, you can also pay using cryptocurrencies and even gift cards.

-Lastly, TorGuard doesn't offer a free version or a free trial.
-However, know that you can count on this VPN's 7-day money-back guarantee.
+Lastly, TorGuard doesn't have a free version but offers a 7-day free trial on iOS devices.
+However, it has a limited 7-day money-back guarantee policy.
 This isn't as generous as what you'll find offered by other VPNs.
 Still, that period should be enough for you to test the VPN and decide whether to continue being a subscriber.

 With a vast network, it's also suitable for streaming and downloading.
 Moreover, its flexible pricing and an extensive collection of add-ons only add to the user’s convenience.